The Way It Could Be.

 He had almost arrived at the last table when he spotted Barry and a lady sitting at a bench talking.
 He watched idly for a few moments, then it struck him that here was an opportunity to sort Jan out.
 Before long the lady left and he went across, sat down and started talking to Barry.
 He toyed with the idea of asking straight out whether he’d been an eye surgeon.
 But he thought it best to approach indirectly.

-"How are you finding you visit?"
+"How are you finding your visit?"
 Barry asked.
 This led to a discussion of some of Mike’s experiences and inevitably to the hunt.
 Barry had the language and manners Mike thought would go with him being a professional but then he notices Barry’s forearms were almost blacksmith grade.
 On one was a large sticking plaster.
 Mike saw a chance here.

 "What happened?"